cikeokwu/auga/README.md

 # auga

 # Tool to help organize stock market data for data analysis
+## Data provided for free by IEX.
+View IEX’s Terms of Use.”
+You can find the terms here: https://iextrading.com/api-terms/
 ## Dependencies:
 0. Python3
 1. Scipy Package